Step 3. Select Workloads to Process

 - Click Add.

-- [For the immediate copy mode] Select a type of a source from which you want to copy restore points:
+- Select a type of a source from which you want to copy restore points:

 - From jobs.
 You will see existing backup jobs.
 Veeam Backup & Replication will copy restore points created by the selected backup jobs.

 [For the periodic copy mode] Note that if multiple jobs process one workload, Veeam Backup & Replication copies only restore points created by the first job in the Objects to process list.

 - From repositories.
 You will see all backup repositories in the backup infrastructure.
 Veeam Backup & Replication will copy restore points stored on the selected backup repositories.